Skip to main content

 4. Check container logs:

-docker compose logs <project-container-id>
+• Docker: docker compose logs <container-name>

 Common causes:1.
 Invalid API key

-• Verify key with provider
+• Verify the key with your AI provider

 2. Rate limiting

-• You’ve hit API rate limits
+• You have hit API rate limits from your provider

-• Or switch to different model
+• Wait a moment and try again, or switch to a different model

 3. Model not available

-• Model might be deprecated
+• The selected model might be deprecated or unavailable

-• Try a different model
+• Try a different model from the chat selector

 • Check LiteLLM compatibility

-docker compose up -d
+4. Restart everything: docker compose down && docker compose up -d

-Security & Privacy
+Security and Privacy

 Security features:

-• JWT authentication with refresh tokens
+• JWT authentication with short-lived access tokens and refresh tokens

 • Bcrypt password hashing

-• Container isolation per project
+• Container isolation per project (Docker networks or Kubernetes namespaces with NetworkPolicy)

-• HTTPS/TLS support in production
+• HTTPS/TLS support in production (Traefik with Let’s Encrypt or cert-manager)

 Best practices:

-• Use strong passwords
+• Use strong passwords and a strong SECRET_KEY

 • Enable HTTPS in production

-• Keep Docker updated
+• Keep Docker and Kubernetes updated

-• Regular database backups
+• Perform regular database backups

 No. AI agents are sandboxed:

-• Can only access the project’s container
+• Can only access files within the project’s container

-• Cannot access host file system
+• Cannot access the host file system

-• Cannot access other containers
+• Cannot access other project containers

 Database (PostgreSQL):

-• User passwords: Bcrypt hashed
+• User passwords: bcrypt hashed

-• GitHub tokens: Fernet encrypted
+• Git provider tokens: Fernet encrypted

 • API keys: Fernet encrypted

-Environment (.env):
+Environment variables (.env):

-• SECRET_KEY: Keep secure, never commit
+• SECRET_KEY: Used for JWT signing (keep secure, never commit)

 Best practices:

-• Don’t commit .env to Git
+• Never commit .env files to Git

 • Rotate keys regularly

-• Use different keys for dev/prod
+• Use different keys for development and production

 Getting Help